blend2d/blend2d-js/README.md

 Building
 --------

-These bindings require Blend2D library to be installed and available (including public Blend2D C++ headers).
+These bindings require Blend2D library to be installed and available including public Blend2D C++ headers.
 NJS-API that is used to create bindings should be installed by using `npm install` as it's specified in package dependencies.